ioannis-papag/papageorgiou-uva-thesis-2024/README.md

 - --length: Must be an integer greater than 0 and dictates the length of the training dataset to be generated.
 The default value is 50000.
 - --unique_test: Either True or False and dictates whether the test dataset will only contain unique layouts of the blocks.
 The default value is True
 - --test_length: Must be an integer greater than 0 and dictates the length of the test set to be generated.
 The default value is 10000.

+## Training a model

+There are 4 types of models that can be trained:
+- An end-to-end model containing all the components
+- The Object Detector (CNN)
+- The Object Encoder and GNN
+- The SORNet Benchmark model

+### End-to-End Model training
+To train an end-to-end model, the file *run_pipeline_experiment.py* can be used with the following command line arguments:
+- --runs: Integer dictacting how many consequtive models will be trained.
+Each of them is initialized with a different seed, ranging from 1 up to the number of runs provided.
+Default value: 1
+- --dataset: String indicating the type of dataset the model will be trained one.
+Can take the values: "blocks" or "mnist".
+Default value: "blocks"
+- --model: String indicating the size of model to be trained.
+Can take the values: "small", "medium", "large".
+Default value: "small"
+- --path: String containing the (absolute) path of the directory containing the dataset to be used for training.

+### CNN Model training
+To train a CNN Object Detector separately, the file *run_cnn_experiment.py* can be used with the following command line arguments:
+- --runs: Integer dictacting how many consequtive models will be trained.
+Each of them is initialized with a different seed, ranging from 1 up to the number of runs provided.
+Default value: 1
+- --dataset: String indicating the type of dataset the model will be trained one.
+Can take the values: "blocks" or "mnist".
+Default value: "blocks"
+- --model: String indicating the size of model to be trained.
+Can take the values: "small", "medium", "large".
+Default value: "small"
+- --path: String containing the (absolute) path of the directory containing the dataset to be used for training.

+### Object Encoder and GNN Model Training
+To train both the Object Encoder (MLP) and GNN separately, the file *run_gnn_experiment.py* can be used with the following command line arguments:
+- --runs: Integer dictacting how many consequtive models will be trained.
+Each of them is initialized with a different seed, ranging from 1 up to the number of runs provided.
+Default value: 1
+- --dataset: String indicating the type of dataset the model will be trained one.
+Can take the values: "blocks" or "mnist".
+Default value: "blocks"
+- --model: String indicating the size of model to be trained.
+Can take the values: "small", "medium", "large".
+Default value: "small"
+- --path: String containing the (absolute) path of the directory containing the dataset to be used for training.

+### SORNet Benchmark Model Training
+To train the SORNet model, the file *run_sornet_experiment.py* can be used with the following command line arguments:
+- --runs: Integer dictacting how many consequtive models will be trained.
+Each of them is initialized with a different seed, ranging from 1 up to the number of runs provided.
+Default value: 1
+- --dataset: String indicating the type of dataset the model will be trained one.
+Can take the values: "blocks" or "mnist".
+Default value: "blocks"
+- --path: String containing the (absolute) path of the directory containing the dataset to be used for training.

+## Testing the models

+To test the trained models, the file *test_model.py* can be used, for all types of models.
+The directory containing the models should have one of the following structures depending on the type of model:

+### Pipelines:
+* *parent_directory* This directory contains all the trained models

+### Individually trained models:
+* *parent_directory*
+  * *parent_directory/cnns* This directory contains all the trained CNNs
+  * *parent_directory/encoders* This directory contains all the trained Object Encoders
+  * *parent_directory/gnns* This directory contains all the trained GNNs

+### SORNet:
+* *parent_directory*
+  * *parent_directory/models* This directory contains all the trained autoencoder models
+  * *parent_directory/rnets* This directory contains all the ReadoutNets

+If these structures are followed, the *test_model.py* can be run using the following command line arguments:
+- --model_type: String indicating the type of model to be tested.
+Can take the values: "small", "medium", "large", "small_individual", "medium_individual", "large_individual", "sornet"
+- --dataset: String indicating the type of dataset the model will be trained one.
+Can take the values: "blocks" or "mnist".
+Default value: "blocks"
+- --model_dir: String indicating the (absolute) path to the model (parent) directory as described above.
+- --path: String containing the (absolute) path of the directory containing the dataset to be used for testing.
+In the case of the BlocksWorld, there should only be one dataset containing all the samples and this file automatically performa a train-validation-test split.
+In the case of the Fashion MNIST BlocksWorld, the path should point to a directory containing only the training set, as produced by the files in *create_datasets* folder